Decision Making under Costly Sequential Information Acquisition: the Paradigm of Reversible and Irreversible Decisions: The general decision making model under costly sequential information

 To have access to this signal process, the DM encounters \textit{information acquisition cost}.
 It is assumed that they occur at a discounted rate $ C(q)$ per unit of time, namely, the process (with a slight abuse of notation)

 is the cumulative cost of acquiring information in $\left[ 0,t\right] $ through signal $Y$.
 It is assumed that there are neither initial fixed costs nor cost jumps thereafter.
+We comment on these features as well as on the sole dependence of the cost on $q$ in the last section.

-\textbf{Examples}: i) \ $C(q)=C_I>0.$ This constant cost case has been extensively studied (see, \cite{keppo2008demand,keppo2022risky}).
-We also study it herein but in a more general context.
-In this case, the cumulative information cost is deterministic with $C_{t}=\left( 1-e^{-\rho t}\right) \frac{C_I}{\rho }$.
+\textbf{Examples}: i) \ $C(q)=C_I>0.$ The cumulative information cost is deterministic with $C_{t}=\frac{C_I}{\rho }\left( 1-e^{-\rho t}\right) $.
+This constant cost case has been extensively studied (see, \cite{keppo2008demand,keppo2022risky}), and we, also, study it herein but in a more general context.

 ii) $C\left( q\right) =\operatorname{Var}\left[ \left. \Theta \right\vert q\right] $ (or $ C\left( q\right) =\sqrt{\operatorname{Var}\left[ \left. \Theta \right\vert q\right] }).$ The cumulative information cost is stochastic, $C_{t}=\int_{0}^{t}e^{-\rho s}\operatorname{Var}\left[ \left. \Theta \right\vert q_{s}\right] ds$ (or $C_{t}= \int_{0}^{t}e^{-\rho s}\sqrt{\operatorname{Var}\left[ \left. \Theta \right\vert q_{s}\right] }ds)$, and relates to the uncertainty in the DM's belief through time.\\